-Q: For a taxpayer aged over 50, can a total contribution of $175,000 this year (150K non concessional and 25k concessional) and a total contribution of $475,000 next financial year (450k non concessional and 25K concessional) be made without attracting penalty tax?
+Q: For a taxpayer aged over 50, can a total contribution of $175,000 this year ($150K non concessional and $25k concessional) and a total contribution of $475,000 next financial year ($450k non concessional and $25K concessional) be made without attracting penalty tax?

-- I assume you’re referring to the 2012/2013 and 2013/2014 financial years.
-An individual aged 50 or over can make up to $25,000 in concessional contributions (including compulsory employer super contributions — Superannuation Guarantee) for those years, for concessional tax treatment.
+- I assume you’re referring to the 2013/2014 and 2014/2015 financial years.
+An individual aged 50 or over can make up to $25,000 in concessional contributions (including compulsory employer super contributions — Superannuation Guarantee) for the 2013/2014 financial year, for concessional tax treatment.
 For the 2014/2015 financial year however, over-50s have access to a special concessional cap of $35,000.
 Note that concessional contributions are before-tax super contributions, and for those under the age of 50, the concessional cap is expected to increase to $30,000 (for 2014/2015 year).

 - If an individual is under the age of 65, then he or she can use the bring-forward rules to load up non-concessional contributions (after-tax contributions).
-For example, an individual can make $150,000 in non-concessional contributions for the 2012/2013 year, and then $450,000 in non-concessional contributions in the 2013/2014 triggering the bring-forward rules for the following two years (2015/2016 and 2016/2017 years).
+For example, an individual can make $150,000 in non-concessional contributions for the 2013/2014 year, and then $450,000 in non-concessional contributions in the 2014/2015 triggering the bring-forward rules for the following two years (2015/2016 and 2016/2017 years).
 Note that the federal government expects the non-concessional cap to increase to $180,000 for the 2014/2015 year, which means, if that increase occurs, the maximum bring forward jumps to $540,000.

 - If an individual is aged 65 or over, the maximum non-concessional contributions allowed are $150,000 each year (for the 2013/2014 year), and $180,000 (expected to be this amount for 2014/2015 year).
 An individual of this age must also satisfy a work test before contributing.

 You can read more information about the contributions caps in the following SuperGuide articles: